WGM (radio station): History

 In early 1922 there was growing interest by the general public about the introduction of radio broadcasting.
-On December 1, 1921 the U.S. Department of Commerce, which regulated radio at this time, adopted a regulation formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for market and weather reports.
+On December 1, 1921, the U.S. Department of Commerce, which regulated radio at this time, adopted a regulation formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for market and weather reports.
 By the end of the year there were over 500 authorized stations in the United States.

 In many communities there was competition to be the first to start a station.
 In Atlanta both of the two major newspapers, the Journal and the Constitution, began plans to establish stations.
+(Note: The Journal was an afternoon newspaper, while the Constitution published in the morning.
+The two papers came under common ownership in 1950, and were merged into the Atlanta Journal-Constitution in 2001.)
 The Journal would be first to get a station on the air, inaugurating WSB on March 15, 1922.
 Two days later, on March 17, the Constitution received its own telegraphed authorization for a broadcasting station, with the randomly assigned call letters WGM, valid for transmitting on both wavelengths.
 The paper's review of the potential benefits of the new service was enthusiastic: "Although radio news service is still in its infancy, there is every evidence that it is only a question of a very few months when it will be considered as an imperatively necessary source of information." and "It is not a fad.
 It is an industrial revolution."